neverho0d/readnlearn/docs/USER_GUIDE.md

 The main reading interface where you can:

 - **Load Text**: Import text files (.txt, .md) or use sample texts
-- **Select Phrases**: Click and drag to select phrases you want to learn
+- **Select Phrases**: Click and drag to select phrases you want to translate and remember
 - **Save Phrases**: Add phrases to your learning collection with automatic translation
 - **View Annotations**: See saved phrases highlighted in the text with markers